A quick trick to pit cherries using two items you probably already have in your kitchen (no cherry stoner needed)

 However, there might be times where it’s difficult to get some of the pits out, so I personally use bottles that I don’t mind discharging afterwards.

 - Empty sturdy bottle

-- Chopstick (or any other long and stiff item)
+- Chopstick It also works with other long and stiff items, like reusable straws

 - Fresh cherries